prooph/proophessor-do/docs/mgmt-ui/index.md

 The result can be visualized in the management UI.

 We've prepared a scan of proophessor-do for you.
 Download the [file](message_flow.json).
-Switch to the **Message Flow** tab that you can find in the top menu.
+Switch to the **Message Flow** tab which you can find in the top menu.
 You'll see an empty workspace.

 ![Empty Analyzer](./img/empty_analyzer.png)